Live Exploration of Dynamic Rings: Ring Exploration in

-Moreover, notice that if a round $r_1$ or $r_2$ does not exist, because the agent encountered a missing edge less than two times, then that agent has looped around the landmark; in this case it enters in the \sHappy State (c.f. pseudocode).
-So it knows the ring size and it can compute an upper bound on termination time of the other agent.
+Moreover, notice that if a round $r_1$ or $r_2$ does not exist, because the agent encountered a missing edge less than two times, then that agent has looped around the landmark; in this case it enters in the \sHappy State (cf. pseudocode).
+So it knows the ring size and it can compute an upper bound on the termination time of the other agent.